chaukhoa97/portfolio-v2/docs/CSS/css-basics.md

 #### More ab flex-container

-An initial setting of a Flex container is `align-items: stretch` -> Flex items will take up the full height of the Flex container.
+An initial setting of a Flex container is `align-items: stretch` &rarr; Flex items will take up the full height of the Flex container.
 If a child has a height specified (e.g. `height: 100%`), then it will ignore the `align-items: stretch` coming from the parent.
 For the `stretch` default to work, the child's height must compute to `auto`.

 #### Percentage Height to an item (`height: x%`)